GiulioRossetti/cdlib/docs/reference/reference.rst

 Reference
 *********

-``NClib`` composes of several modules, each one fulfilling a different task related to community detection.
+``CDlib`` composes of several modules, each one fulfilling a different task related to community detection.